Oussamaosman02/php-tuto-old/README.md

 // array ( 0 => 15, 1 => 22, 2 => 36, 3 => 41, )
 ```

-If we want to have access to a concrete value, we can do it by their index, but, be carefull, because **arrays index start at 0**, so the first stored value is in the 0 position:
+If we want to have access to a concrete value, we can do it by their index, but, be careful, because **arrays index start at 0**, so the first stored value is in the 0 position:

 ```php
 echo $fruits[0] // apple